ArcNgen/docker_install_ubuntu/README.md

 ## Remove existing docker services

-Remove existing docker services that conflict with installing, or updating docker.
+If needed remove existing docker services that conflict with installing, or updating docker.

 ```bash
 for pkg in docker.io docker-doc docker-compose podman-docker containerd runc; do sudo apt-get remove $pkg; done